sf-wdi-24/rails_bog_app/README.md

 At this point, you've created all the RESTful routes, implemented controller actions for each route, and made views for index, show, new, and edit.
 You've also created the model in the database and manually tested that everything works.

-#CONGRATULATIONS!
+##CONGRATULATIONS!
 You have created a Bog App!
 Take a break, you look *Swamped*!

 ![Swamp Thing](http://orig11.deviantart.net/4b3a/f/2010/088/e/2/swamp_thing_by_killbabykill.jpg)

+##Submission

+Add and commit your changes locally with git.
+Push them up to your homework repo, and make a pull request to the class homework repo!